 She has also been called a “tsundere.”

 5. Nagi Aiza

-She becomes closer to Kousei over time, but still feels nervous about performing for her classmates.
+She gets closer to Kosei over time, even though she’s still nervous about singing in front of her classmates.

-Her simple message of growth and natural character development shows us that anyone can be a better person every day.
+She gives a message of growth, and her everyday actions show that anyone can be a better person every day.